Learn Nuxt with a Collection of 100+ Tips!

 Suspense

 Nuxt uses Vue’s <Suspense> component under the hood to prevent navigation before every async data is available to the view.
-The data fetching composables can help you leverage this feature and use what suits best on a per-calls basis.
+The data fetching composables can help you leverage this feature and use what suits best on a per-call basis.

 You can add the <NuxtLoadingIndicator> to add a progress bar between page navigations.